DilipRenkila/diliprenkila.github.io/_posts/2020-03-21-Introduction-to-Istio.md

+**What is Istio?**
 When applications are broken into small chunks to simplify development, deployment, updates, and scaling, you end up with more responsibility to look after than before.
-Let's look at a simple e-commerce application

 Luckily, developers now have access to a tool called Istio, an open source service mesh, to help address these challenges before it becomes a bit of a mess.

-What is a Service Mesh?
+**What is a Service Mesh?**

 In a microservice architecture, a service mesh is a term that is used to describe a network of microservices that make up an application and interactions they have between them.
 As soon as a service mesh grows in size and complexity, which it will since you will add new features and functionalities over time, it becomes harder to manage and understand.

 A service mesh often has complex operational requirements which include A/B testing, canary releases, access control, and rate limiting.
 These are in addition to its standard requirements of load balancing, discovering, failure recovery, end-to-end authentication, monitoring, and metrics.

-How is a Service Mesh Different to an API Gateway?
+**How is a Service Mesh Different to an API Gateway?**

 A question that I get asked a lot when I talk to people about service mesh is, “How is a service mesh different to an API gateway?”.
 And it’s a good question.